Modern Machine Learning for LHC Physicists: Basics

 \subsubsection{Fits and interpolations}

 From a practical perspective, we start with the assumption or observation that neural network are nothing but \underline{numerically defined functions}.
-As alluded to in the last section, some kind of minimization algorithm on a loss function will allow us to define determine its underlying parameters $\theta$.
+As alluded to in the last section, some kind of minimization algorithm on a \underline{loss function} will allow us to define determine its underlying parameters $\theta$.
 The simplest case, regression networks are scalar or vector fields defined on some space, approximated by $f_\theta(x)$.
 Assuming that we have indirect or implicit access to the truth $f(x)$ in form of a training dataset $(x,f)_j$, we want to construct the approximation

 Usually, approximating a set of functional values for a given set of points can be done two ways.
 First, in a \textsl{fit} we start with a functional form in terms of a small set of parameters which we also refer to as $\theta$.
-To determine these model parameters, we maximize the probability for the fit output $f(x_j)$ to correspond to the training points $f_j$, with uncertainties $\sigma_j$.
-This means we maximize the \underline{Gaussian likelihood}
+To determine these network parameters, we maximize the probability for the fit output $f(x_j)$ to correspond to the training points $f_j$, with uncertainties $\sigma_j$ .
+Formally, we can write this as an estimation of the best-suited fit parameters

+The problem with this posterior in model space is that we typically canot evaluate it, \ie it is intractable.
+However, we can use Bayes' theorem to re-write it in terms of the corresponding likelihood and then assume that the prior on $\theta$ does not affect our maximization,

+To maximize the likelihood we need to assume a functional form.
+An obvious choice for statistical problems, backed up by the central limit theorem, is to maximize the \underline{Gaussian likelihood}

 In the Gaussian limit this log-likelihood is often referred to as $\chi^2$.
 In this form the individual Gaussians have mean $f_j$, a variance $\sigma_j^2$, a standard deviation $\sigma_j$, and a width of the bell curve of $2 \sigma_j$.
 For the definition of the best parameters $\theta$ we can again ignore the $\theta$-independent normalization.
 The loss function for our fit, \ie the function we minimize to determine the fit's model parameters is